Humanistic Therapy for Mental Health Problems

 Humanistic therapy focuses on self-development, growth and responsibilities and seeks to help individuals recognise their strengths, creativity and the choices that they have in the ‘here and now’.

-Our Clinical Director Justina Somal offers a number of Humanistic approaches.
+Our Clinical Director Dr. Justina Somal offers a number of Humanistic approaches.

 Existential therapy focuses on exploring the meaning of certain issues through a philosophical perspective, instead of a technique-based approach.

 Gestalt therapy can be roughly translated to ‘whole’ and focuses on the whole of an individual’s experience, including their thoughts, feelings and actions.
 Gaining self-awareness in the ‘here and now’ is a key aspect of gestalt therapy.